indianakernick/Chat/docs/task_list.md

       skills, some things I might do better next time (better planning from the start and also keeping notes of my progress).
     - This has a high priority but it must be completed last.
+    - Some differences between this and a real app.
+The things that were simplified in order to stop this project from taking a year.
+      *"a real app would do this"*
 - [ ] **[1]** Documentation
     - Describe how the app works.
 The technical details that make it function.
     - A low hanging fruit is the ER diagram.